Image

 • Attempts to kill or knowingly causes severe physical harm under sudden passion due to adequate cause.

-• Penalties: If the assault involves a law enforcement officer, it’s a Class B Felony and can result in 5 to 15 years in prison.
-For other cases, it’s considered a Class D Felony with potential imprisonment ranging from 1 to 7 years.
+• Penalties: When a law enforcement officer is involved, it’s classified as a Class B Felony, leading to 5 to 15 years in prison.
+For other cases, it’s considered a Class D Felony with a potential prison sentence of 1 to 7 years.

 Third Degree Assault in St. Francois County, MO

-• Criteria: Third-degree assault in St. Francois County, MO occurs when someone knowingly causes physical injury to another individual or recklessly causes serious injury.
+• Criteria: Third-degree assault in St. Francois County, MO occurs when an individual knowingly causes physical injury to another individual or recklessly causes serious injury.

 • Penalties: This offense is categorized as a Class E Felony, which can include up to 4 years in prison, fines, or probation, unless the assault was on a special victim, in which case it is a Class D Felony.